micropython/micropython/docs/library/socket.rst

    is put in blocking mode.

    Not every :term:`MicroPython port` supports this method.
-A more portable and generic solution is to use `uselect.poll` object.
+A more portable and generic solution is to use `select.poll` object.
 This allows to wait on multiple objects at the same time (and not just on sockets, but on generic `stream` objects which support polling).
 Example::